 At all levels of study, the emphasis in the department is not on narrow specialization but on the value of philosophic examination for understanding broad issues of concern to us all.
 Our goal is the development of critical skills of speaking, writing, and analysis that are not only useful in a wide variety of employment contexts but are also crucial to our ability to serve as thoughtful people and responsible citizens.

-Most 100-level philosophy courses are writing intensive and many are open to first years only.
-Some 200 level courses require that students take a 100 level course before enrolling, but not all do: 200, 201, 203, 220 and 240 have no prerequisites.
-Concentrators and prospective concentrators are encouraged to take 201 and 203 by the end of the sophomore year.
+Most 100-level philosophy courses are First Year Courses and many are open to first years only.
+Some 200 level courses require that students take a 100 level course before enrolling, but not all do: 200, 201, 203, and 240 and several others (offered depending on the year) have no prerequisites.
+Concentrators and prospective concentrators are encouraged to take 201, 203 and one of the logic courses by the end of the sophomore year.
 It is also recommended that concentrators thinking of going on to graduate school in philosophy satisfy the logic requirement by taking Symbolic Logic (240).

 An introduction to informal methods of evaluating claims and arguments in everyday life.
 Emphasis on the recognition of bad reasoning, nonrational persuasion, and the evaluation of explanations and arguments.
 Includes lecture, discussion and small group interaction.
 (Writing-intensive.)
 (Speaking-Intensive.)
 Open to first-year students only.
 Speaking-intensive.
 Maximum enrollment, 16.
 Doran.